josh-ashkinaze/plurals/README.md

 ### Chain

-Another structure is a Chain which is where agents process tasks in a sequence.
+Another structure is a Chain, which is where agents process tasks in a sequence.
 A Chain consists of agents who each see the prior agent's response.
-For example, let's say we wanted to have a panel of agents with diverse backgrounds (e.g. diverse ideologies, genders, racial backgrounds, educational backgrounds, etc.) to discuss the topic of climate change.
+For example, let's say we wanted to have a panel of agents with diverse backgrounds (e.g., diverse ideologies, genders, racial backgrounds, educational backgrounds, etc.) to discuss the topic of climate change.
 We can define our agents, put them in a chain, and then simply do `chain.process()`.
 You should pass in the task to the chain, so all agents know what to do.